ibrahem50/BookList/README.md

 # BookList
-BookList App usingBootstrap , JavaScript classes, local storage and more.
+BookList App usingBootstrap , JavaScript classes, Local storage and more.